 - Christmas Trees are to be deposited at the compost site located on Wilcocks Road or placed at your curb side by the stated date for pickup during the Christmas Tree Recycling Week.

-- You are responsible to have larger items them taken to the SWAMP landfill site or contact Pembina Valley Containers to arrange for disposal at your cost.
+- You are responsible to have larger items them taken to the SWAMP landfill site or contact Pembina Valley Containers or MWM Environmental to arrange for disposal at your cost.

 WILLCOCKS ROAD COMPOST YARD